Hairun-nisha/Min-Care/README.md

 ## Tools and Technologies
 - **HTML, CSS, JavaScript**: Frontend development.
 - **Swiper.js**: For creating dynamic, responsive carousels on the homepage.
-- **Tawk.to**: For live chat integration, enabling real-time support.
 - **JavaScript (Quiz Modal)**: Powers the interactive quiz feature that selects 10 random questions from a set of 25 to assess the user’s mental health state.